TeoVibe/TeoVibe/README.md

 - 👋 Hi, I’m @TeoVibe
-- 👀 I’m interested in Cyber Security, Networking, PenTesting, Threat Intelligence and Blockchain.
+- 👀 I’m interested in Unity Development & Deployment, LLM applications, Blockchain, and Web Application Security.
-- 🌱 I’m currently learning Python, Selenium, Networking, Pentesting
+- 🌱 I’m currently working on an online game where players have to pretend to be AI to avoid the Terminator!

 <!---
 TeoVibe/TeoVibe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.